PCMSolver/pcmsolver/README.md

   with their Xcode 7.3.1 image.
   The following compilers are used:

-  1. Apple Clang 7.3.0, GFortran 5.5.0, Python 2.7 This build generates _only_
+  1. Apple Clang 7.3.0, GFortran 6.4.0, Python 2.7 This build generates _only_
      the static library.
-  2. GCC 7.2.0, Python 3.6 This build generates _both_ the shared and static
+  2. Apple Clang 7.3.0, GFortran 7.2.0, Python 3.6 This build generates _both_ the shared and static
      libraries, linking executables to the former.

 The build needed for submission to [Coverity scan](https://scan.coverity.com/)